 The challenge for companies [in the Fifth Age] is to create work environments that enable a kind of choice, autonomy and authentic community.
 For independents, the challenge will be keeping a pipeline of projects that make independence possible.

 What role does technology play in ushering in the Fifth Age?

 Technology sits at the center of the equation.
 If we look back at the significance of technology in human evolution, it has always been a driver of cultural change — harnessing of fire, big game hunting, cooking food, domestication of plants and animals, etc. Computing and the Web — and now cloud computing — are ushering in shifts in modes of behavior and interaction that are redirecting the course of evolution.
 Things like cloud storage, always-on networks, smartphones, mobile commerce and global digital communities are currently redefining culture and cultural evolution.
-[4 Mobile Technologies That Will Change How You Do Business in 2014]

 How is the co-working movement — a growing trend in the business community in recent years — representative of a shift in values regarding life and career?